Bees form false memories just like humans

 This incorrect merging of long-term memories in bumblebees is similar to some types of misremembering information that have previously only been observed in humans.
 The researchers think that such memory errors are probably common in animals whose lifestyle involves regularly juggling multiple memories.

-- Bibliographical information: Kathryn L. Hunt and Lars Chittka (2015) ‘Merging of Long-Term Memories in an Insect’ in Current Biology, 25(5)
+- Read the paper: Kathryn L. Hunt and Lars Chittka (2015) ‘Merging of Long-Term Memories in an Insect’ in Current Biology, 25(5)